top of page

 Catalyst volunteers returned to rebuild the awning—restoring not just the structure, but a sense of dignity and security to Mr. Springate’s home.

-Energy Upgrades Bring Comfort and Savings to Ms McCall’s First Home
+June 2025 - Energy Conservation Program: Upgrades Bring Comfort and Savings to Ms McCall’s First Home

 Ms McCall purchased her first home in September 2024—a charming, single-level house thoughtfully modified to support her life as a quadriplegic.
 But as winter set in, Ms McCall was surprised by high energy bills that put a strain on her budget.